What is a Green Boiler?

 Explore the Alternatives to Gas Boilers.

-The challenges when switching from a gas boiler to renewables
+Challenges of switching from gas to renewables

 Most houses in the UK are built to suit a gas boiler.
 This can lead to some challenges if you plan to switch to a renewable heating system.